lugu/qiloop/doc/NOTES.md

 - **Unknown** (0): not used
 - **Call** (1): Initiate a remote procedure call.
-The payload of the message is the parameters of the method.
+The payload of the message is the parameter list of the method.
 The object and the method are identified by the fields Service, Object and Action described below.
 - **Reply** (2): Response to remote procedure call message.
 The payload